beancount/docs/docs/21_sharing_expenses_with_beancount.md

       Assets:Cash:Pesos                   -1400 MXN
       Assets:Cash:Martin                 -40.00 USD @ 12.00 MXN

-#### I used the unfavorable rate the restaurant was offering to accept dollars at (the market rate was 14.5 at the time).<a id="i-used-the-unfavorable-rate-the-restaurant-was-offering-to-accept-dollars-at-the-market-rate-was-14.5-at-the-time."></a>
+I used the unfavorable rate the restaurant was offering to accept dollars at (the market rate was 14.5 at the time).

 #### Individual Expenses<a id="individual-expenses"></a>